satya-arjunan/visocyteold/Utilities/Doxygen/pages/MajorAPIChanges.md

 ###Changes to offscreen rendering options###

-Visocyte executables now automatically choose to create on-screen or off-screen render windows for rendering based on the executable type and current configuration.
+ParaView executables now automatically choose to create on-screen or off-screen render windows for rendering based on the executable type and current configuration.
 As a result **"UseOffscreenRendering"** property on views has been removed to avoid conflicting with the new approach.
 Executables have new